Jordan repeals 'marry-the-rapist' clause

 - Rape clause dates back to a 1911 Ottoman legal code

-- Nine other Arab countries have similar marriage loophole
+- Eight other Arab countries have similar marriage loophole

 (CNN)Jordan's Parliament has voted to repeal a controversial clause that spares rapists punishment if they marry their victims and stay married for at least three years, according to Jordan's official news agency.